LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 ## Use cases for Child measures

-You can use Child measure for:
+Child measure can be used for:

 - Getting [audio device infos]().
-- Getting processed audio data and return it as a [ranged number]() (e.g from 0 to 1) to be used in your skin.
+- Providing access to values of handlers in Parent measure.

 ## Available Options